Skip to main content

 Understanding the Keywords

-It is important to figure out what the keywords are themselves (competitiveness, volume, and the relationship they have to your products and services).
-Think Customer First Consider what pain points your customers are trying to solve.
-When you are thinking of all of these keywords, it is important to find out how they relate to the questions people are asking.
+It is essential to determine what the keywords themselves are (in terms of competitiveness, volume, and their relevance to your products and services).
+Think Customer First: Consider what pain points your customers are trying to solve.
+When considering all these keywords, it is essential to determine how they relate to the questions people are asking.
 Keywords do not live in a silo.
 You must think about the customer’s problem and what their keywords point us to, which is one of those pain points to understand and relieve with your products and solutions.

 What Are Some Types of Keywords?